xaelsouth/rtl-wmbus/README.md

 `MODE;CRC_OK;3OUTOF6OK;TIMESTAMP;PACKET_RSSI;CURRENT_RSSI;LINK_LAYER_IDENT_NO;DATAGRAM_WITHOUT_CRC_BYTES.`

-3OUTOF6OK is only relevant for T1 and can be ignored for C1 (always set to 1).
+3OUTOF6OK is only relevant for T1 and can be ignored for C1 and S1 (always set to 1).

    Bugfixing
    -----